DatL4g/tooling/tooling-country/README.md

 ### Serialization

-It supports kotlin serialization of any kind (JSON, Protobuf, etc).
+It supports kotlin serialization of any kind (JSON, Protobuf, etc...).

 Example an API which returns the following: